American Legion National Commander to visit Valparaiso

 The banquet is open to the public and tickets can be purchased through Norfolk Post 16 until March 1.

-For additional information on Oxford’s visit, call the Nebraska American Legion Headquarters at 402-464-6338.
+Additional information on Commander Oxford’s visit can be obtained by calling the Nebraska American Legion Headquarters at 402-464-6338.